-In what seems an endless stream of administrative actions to undermine the Affordable Care Act, the Trump administration has cut navigator funding from last year’s funding level of $63 million to a meager $10 million for the upcoming fall open enrollment period.
+In what seems an endless stream of administrative actions to undermine the Affordable Care Act, the Trump administration has cut navigator funding from the 2016 level of $63 million to $37 million in 2017 to a meager $10 million for the upcoming fall (2018) open enrollment period.

 It also looks like the administration is trying to cut out the expert consumer-oriented, nonprofit organizations serving as navigator entities like Florida Covering Kids and Families or the Arizona Primary Care Association, just to name two.
 While there is not an outright prohibition on these more common navigator entities in place today, the administration previously eliminated the requirement that there be two navigator entities in each state with one being a community and consumer-focused non-profit.
 And the CMS press release states that grants will go to eligible grantees such as chambers of commerce, small businesses, and trade associations, although they also list faith-based organizations.